onqtam/headjack/src/giant_global_graph.md

 others can define ontologies that use those concepts others can make equivalence maps between ontologies & concepts

-Social media 1.0 is a capitalistic artifact of gradient descent.
-Social media 2.0 is the Metaverse where data has no boundries

 What if wikipedia was a common knowledge graph with different possible views for it?